 For many years Freemasons have followed three great principles:

 The secrets of Freemasonry are concerned with its traditional modes of recognition.
-All its members are free to acknowledge their membership and will do so in response to inquiries for respectable reasons.
-Its constitutions and rules are available to the public.
-There is no secret about its aims and principles.
-Like many other societies, it regards some of its internal affairs as private matters for its members.
+All Freemasons are free to acknowledge their membership and will do so in response to inquiries for respectable reasons.
+Our constitutions and rules are available to the public.
+There is no secret about our aims and principles.
+Like many other societies, we regard some of our internal affairs as private matters for members.

 Freemasonry and Politics